hyosung11/Launch-School/notes.md

 21:12 submitted `leapyears2.js` solution. pretty easy to add an additional if statement at the top of the function.

 21:22 submitted `multiples_of_3_and_5.js` LS solution and discussion.

+---

+20210717 Saturday

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [X] 2.
+Reviewed, Edited and Created Anki cards
+   * [x] 3.
+JS101 Small Problems > Easy 6-10
+   * [x] 3.
+Read blogs about learning to learn
+   * [x] 4.
+Study Session with Laurent
+2. What will you do today?
+   * [x] 1.
+Listen to Launch School podcast episode
+   * [ ] 2.
+Review Anki cards
+   * [ ] 3.
+JS101 - Small Problems > Easy 1 > 11
+   * [ ] 4.
+Take Quiz 1
+3. Are there any blockers or impediments preventing you from doing your work?
+   * None